sporto/elm-tutorial/add_and_delete/delete_a_player_2.md

         ( model.players, fx )
 ```

 When `DeletePlayerIntent` is triggered we respond with an effect to send a message to `deleteConfirmationAddress`.
-The message will be tuple with `(playerId, "Are you sure you want to delete name?")`
+The message will be tuple with `(playerId, "Are you sure you want to delete name?")`.

+We need to provide

 ## Main